INK-USC/LEAN-LIFE/README.md

 * [Citation](#citation)

 # Quick Intro:
-LEAN-LIFE is an annotation framework for Named Entity Recognition (NER), Relation Extraction (RE) and Multi-Class/Sentiment Analysis (SA) Document Classification.
+LEAN-LIFE is an annotation framework for Named Entity Recognition (NER), Relation Extraction (RE) and Sentiment Analysis (SA)/Multi-Class Document Classification.
 LEAN-LIFE additionally enable the capture and use of explanations during the annotation process.
 Explanations can be seen as enhanced supervision, providing reasoning behind the labeling decision.

 Our initial frontend code is based on the [Doccano](https://github.com/chakki-works/doccano) project and the [AlpacaTag](https://github.com/INK-USC/AlpacaTag) project however we differentiate ourselves in these ways:

 * **Triplet Capture**: Allows the building of a dataset that is (datapoint, label, explanation), unlike the standard (datapoint, label) tuple.

-* **Explanation Supported Recommendations**: A backend soft-matching model is updated in a batch fashion to provide recommendations to the user.
+* **Explanation Supported Recommendations**: A backend soft-matching model is updated in a batch fashion to provide recommendations to the user. (coming soon)

 * **Relation Extraction Task Supported**: Using the output of the Named Entity Extraction task, our system allows for the creation of relation extraction datasets.